bocar90/Edureka_Java_Certifcation/README.md

 # Edureka_Java_Certifcation

 # Final Project
-This is a basic Java based web_application that allows users to performs simple Banking operations such login, create account.
+This is a basic Java based web_application that allows users to performs simple Banking operations.

 ## User Stories